awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 ## Troubleshooting<a name="getting_started_espressif_troubleshooting"></a>
 + If you are running macOS and the operating system does not recognize your ESP\-WROVER\-KIT, make sure you do not have the D2XX drivers installed\.
 To uninstall them, follow the instructions in the [ FTDI Drivers Installation Guide for macOS X](http://www.ftdichip.com/Support/Documents/AppNotes/AN_134_FTDI_Drivers_Installation_Guide_for_MAC_OSX.pdf)\.
 + The monitor utility provided by ESP\-IDF \(and invoked using make monitor\) helps you decode addresses\.
 For this reason, it can help you get some meaningful backtraces in the event the application crashes\.
-For more information, see [ Automatically Decoding Addresses](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/idf-monitor.html#automatically-decoding-addresses) on the Espressif website\.
+For more information, see [  Automatic Address Decoding](https://docs.espressif.com/projects/esp-idf/en/release-v4.2/esp32/api-guides/tools/idf-monitor.html#automatic-address-decoding) on the Espressif website\.
 + It is also possible to enable GDBstub for communication with gdb without requiring any special JTAG hardware\.
-For more information, see [ Launch GDB for GDBStub](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/idf-monitor.html#launch-gdb-for-gdbstub) on the Espressif website\.
+For more information, see [  Launching GDB with GDBStub](https://docs.espressif.com/projects/esp-idf/en/release-v4.2/esp32/api-guides/tools/idf-monitor.html#launching-gdb-with-gdbstub) on the Espressif website\.
-+ For information about setting up an OpenOCD\-based environment if JTAG hardware\-based debugging is required, see the document *JTAG Debugging for ESP32* available on the [ Espressif website](https://www.espressif.com/en/support/download/documents?keys=jtag)\.
++ For information about setting up an OpenOCD\-based environment if JTAG hardware\-based debugging is required, see the document [ JTAG Debugging](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/index.html) on the Espressif website\.
 + If `pyserial` cannot be installed using `pip` on macOS, download it from the [pyserial website](https://pypi.org/simple/pyserial)\.
 + If the board resets continuously, try erasing the flash by entering the following command on the terminal: